The best way to land your next great-fit gig is through networking – social networking and real-life (in-person) networking.

 Don’t waste too much time on aimless social media blasts.
 Narrow your efforts to people who work at the companies or organizations you’re targeting.

 “Pick 5-10 people.
 Follow them on social media, and take note of which channels they seem to use most regularly.
-Look for opportunities to engage with that person, retweeting their posts with your own audience, answering a question they may ask, or sharing a thoughtful response to one of their updates.”
+Look for opportunities to engage with that person, retweeting [or sharing] their posts with your own audience, answering a question they may ask, or sharing a thoughtful response to one of their updates.”

 This approach builds momentum over time.
 The idea is to slowly and gently become known to these people, and stay top-of-mind with them, by engaging in small ways every few weeks.
 Ultimately, you’ll hope to win an in-person meet with them.